Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What is the Best Optical Cable?

-Optical cables used for digital audio come in a wide range of lengths, colors – and prices!
+Optical cables for digital audio come in a wide range of lengths, colors – and prices!

-You may be tempted to buy the most expensive optical cable on the market because… well, it’s going to sound better, right?
+You may be tempted to buy the most expensive optical cable because you think it will sound better.
+But it won’t sound any different.

-You won’t get extra special audio by spending an excessive amount on a cable.
+You won’t get extra special audio by overspending on a cable.
 Just buy a good value, well-made brand – and note the emphasis on well-made.

 You may see cable manufacturers claim that their optical cables support the transfer of high-resolution audio and Dolby Digital Plus.

-While this might be technically true in terms of bandwidth, you are unlikely to find many devices that will support these audio formats via their optical connections.
+While this might be technically true regarding bandwidth, you are unlikely to find many devices supporting these audio formats via their optical connections.

-Many choices are available on Amazon, so just check the reviews and buy one there – or you can support your local AV store.
+Many choices are available on Amazon, so I would check the reviews and buy one there – or you can support your local AV store.

 Top Optical Audio Cable